-Flo is probably the hotel’s most popular ghost and she is a friendly ghost.
-Flo is said to generally stay on the upstairs area of the hotel.
+Flo is probably the hotel’s most popular ghost, and she is a friendly ghost.
+Flo is said to stay in the upstairs area of the hotel generally.
 She seems to favor rooms that are in front of the building.

-Staff and guests have reported numerous accounts of lights turning on and off by themselves; doors slamming on their own, and clothing being dumped on the floor from suitcases.
+Staff and guests have reported numerous accounts of lights turning on and off by themselves, doors slamming on their own, and clothing being dumped on the floor from suitcases.

 All the other early establishments in the same area were also made of wooden structures.
-The hotel has been operating ever since and it has survived two fires in 1901 and 1927.
+The hotel has been operating ever since, and it has survived two fires in 1901 and 1927.
 The hotel had to be remodeled because of the fire.

-The bar and the hotel have functioned since the building opened, however, the restaurant had not been fully used until 1946.
-This is because the restaurant had to comply with the requirements of the State ABC department, as well as the local health department.
-The kitchen had to be gutted and the dining room had to be restored totally.
+The bar and the hotel have functioned since the building opened.
+However, the restaurant had not been fully used until 1946.
+This is because the restaurant had to comply with the State ABC department’s requirements and the local health department.
+The kitchen had to be gutted, and the dining room had to be restored totally.

 There were several other restorations; the latest was during the years 2000-2005.
 Ambient lighting and carpeting were added.
 Most of the work was concentrated on the bar and the two dining rooms.

-The 1859 Historic National Hotel has nine rooms which are all beautifully appointed with fine antiques.
+The 1859 Historic National Hotel has nine rooms, which are all beautifully appointed with fine antiques.
 All rooms come with modern heat and air conditioning.

-The Gold Rush Saloon is a romantic saloon which still comes with the original 19th-century redwood bar.
+The Gold Rush Saloon is a romantic saloon that still comes with the original 19th-century redwood bar.
 Your favorite beverages can be ordered from the saloon, whether alcoholic or non-alcoholic.
 The famous Hot Buttered Rum is a favorite of the hotel’s many guests.
 All wines served in the saloon are from the Gold Country.

 There are many attractions and things to do in Jamestown.
 If you are a golfer who wants to play on nothing but some of the country’s best golf courses, you have come to the right place.
 You can choose from Saddlecreek Golf Resort, Forest Meadows, Greenhorn Creek, and Pine Mt.
 Lake.
-The main attraction in the area is the Yosemite Park.
+The main attraction in the area is Yosemite Park.